A story of peace, love and Down syndrome and everything in between... "Where there is love, there is life...and it's an EXTRAordinary life!"

 My son and many other children and people with Down syndrome are living happy and productive lives.
 Their "condition" doesn't limit them from doing anything.
 With hard work and the proper support, people with Down syndrome can achieve whatever they set out to do.
 The phrase "The only disability is the inability to see ability" seems very suiting.
 Down syndrome is a medical diagnosis, not a condition or a disorder.
 It is only a small PART of the individual, and the number of chromosomes should never define ANYONE or their abilities.

-doesn't bother me much, but it still tugs at my heart a little when I hear someone say "Oh, he's downs or that little downs boy".
+It is very common to hear a baby or child with Ds, called a "downs baby".
+Hearing that term doesn't bother me much, but it still tugs at my heart a little when I hear someone say "Oh, he's downs or that little downs boy".
 Only because I don't want Down syndrome to be the first thing a person sees or thinks of when they look at my son or his friends.
 As a kind reminder...there is more than what meets your eye.
 Our children are people.
 Just people.
 Incredible and extraordinary people.
 You'd never hear "she's that little glasses girl or wheelchair boy".
 One may say "the little girl with glasses, or the boy in a wheelchair".
 But when it comes down to it, why is it so natural for people to voice the obvious differences?
 And seriously, does it really matter?
 Everyone wants to be seen for WHO they are, not for what makes them different.
 It's important to see the person FIRST rather than the disability.

 Now the word "perfect" is a biggie for me.
 It's not the word so much as the message behind it.
 What exactly does being perfect mean?
 According to the dictionary, it's defined as "without flaws".
 Interesting.
 And anything deviating from that, I assume would be deemed imperfect or abnormal?
 So, when one describes a person or thing as perfect, it would be considered a compliment.
-And of course, everyone likes perfect
+And of course, everyone likes perfect.

 This is where my mind starts racing...